-The Chairman's Committee (CC) comprises the Chairman, the Vice Chairman, and two other members of the Board of Directors.
-The CC prepares the meetings of the Board of Directors.
-The CC meets as needed.
+The Chairman's & Nomination Committee (C&NC) comprises the Chairman, the Vice Chairman, and two other members of the Board of Directors.
+The C&NC prepares the meetings of the Board of Directors.
+The C&NC meets as needed.
 It makes decisions on financial and other matters delegated by the Board of Directors in accordance with the Bylaws of the Board of Directors.
-In addition, the CC passes resolutions for which the Board of Directors is responsible when matters cannot be postponed.
-The CC draws up principles for the selection of candidates for election and reelection to the Board of Directors and for the office of CEO, and prepares the corresponding recommendations.
-Furthermore, the CC considers and submits to the Board of Directors the CEO's proposals concerning candidates for Executive Committee positions.
+In addition, the C&NC passes resolutions for which the Board of Directors is responsible when matters cannot be postponed.
+The C&NC draws up principles for the selection of candidates for election and reelection to the Board of Directors and for the office of CEO, and prepares the corresponding recommendations.
+Furthermore, the C&NC considers and submits to the Board of Directors the CEO's proposals concerning candidates for Executive Committee positions. www.clariant.com/committees criteria relevant to compensation and determines individual executive compensation and benefits of the members of the Board of Directors and the Executive Committee, subject to the approvals of the total compensations by the Annual General Meeting.
+Furthermore, the CoC reviews fringe benefit regulations and dismissal regulations with the CEO, members of the Executive Committee, Heads of Global Functions and Global Business Units, and Region Heads always in accordance with the Articles of Association and the Ordinance Against Excessive Compensation in Stock Listed Corporations.